 Pro cyclists have pretty much maxed out both sides of the PWR equation and they are just about as lean and as powerful as possible.
 On major climbs, though, that’s why other factors like hydration status, core temperature regulation, and even positioning in the group make such a difference.
 If a rider can stay cool, stay hydrated, and avoid unnecessary accelerations then he may have more power in reserve to take advantage of his PWR at a crucial time.

 Join our email list!
 Sign up to receive free training and nutrition blogs from CTS!

-Does PWR stay constant during the Tour de France?
+Does PWR stay constant during a Grand Tour like the Tour de France?

 No. Remember, PWR is not a static number.
 It depends on the duration of the climb, how many hours of racing have been done before that specific climb, how aggressively a particular stage or climb is contested, wind direction, temperature, and even humidity.
 As riders get tired, overheated/chilled, or dehydrated, PWR goes down.
 A climb with moderate temperatures, a tailwind and really aggressive racing can result in high PWR values.
 By the final climbs of long stages and the last mountain stages of the race, even the leaders’ PWRs can drop to around 5 watts/kilogram.
 In early mountain stages – or for shorter periods within later climbs – they will be around 6 watts/kg.

 Power to weight ratio makes a difference anytime you have to accelerate, which is why even large sprinters try to stay lean, too.
 For the climbers and yellow jersey contenders, PWR is most crucial at the steepest parts of big climbs.
 When the grade is steep, having a higher PWR gives you the ability to accelerate more sharply, which means it provides the opportunity to launch scorching attacks.
 Riders with lower PWR values can’t accelerate as quickly, but may be able to reel you back in when the climb is less severe.